Tachograph Systems: What You Need To Know

 Having a tachograph system is a legal requirement for any business that uses professional drivers.
 It’s the obligation of the business owner and fleet manager to make sure all their vehicles are fitted with one — failure to do so is a breach of the rules around drivers’ hours.

-What’s a tachograph system?
+What is a tachograph system?

 A tachograph is a vehicle monitoring device and software designed to make sure that all of the driving activity for your drivers is recorded.
-This is to ensure that they comply with the drivers’ hours laws, which are regulations that govern the time a professional can spend driving and how long their rest periods must be.
+This is to ensure they comply with the drivers’ hours laws, which are regulations that govern the time a professional can spend driving and how long their rest periods must be.

-• Drive: when a driver uses a vehicle and the engine is running (park time is included)
+• Drive: When a driver uses a vehicle and the engine is running (park time is included)

-• Available: when a driver is available to work but the engine isn’t on (e.g. ferry travel)
+• Available: When a driver is available to work but the engine isn’t on (e.g. ferry travel)

-• Rest/break: a driver’s non-working time (both when on breaks or rests and off-shift)
+• Rest/break: A driver’s non-working time (both when on breaks or rests and off-shift)

 All professional vehicles are required by law to have a tachograph fitted.
 It’s the obligation of fleet owners and managers to ensure that their drivers use the tachograph system fitted and that the laws regarding drivers’ hours are adhered to.